 Subsidiaries are entities over which the Company has control, where control is defined to exist when the Company is exposed to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Subsidiaries are fully consolidated from the date control is transferred to the Company, and are de-consolidated from the date control ceases.
-During the period ended June 30, 2018, Pearl Mining Ltd. (Uganda) and Flemish Investments Ltd. (Uganda), both subsidiaries of the Company were dissolved and as at June 30, 2018, Flemish Investments Burundi SA (Burundi) was inactive and in the process of being dissolved.
+Pearl Mining Ltd. (Uganda) and Flemish Investments Ltd. (Uganda), both subsidiaries of the Company have been dissolved and as at September 30, 2018, Flemish Investments Burundi SA (Burundi) was inactive and in the process of being dissolved.

-Notes to the Condensed Interim Consolidated Financial Statements June 30, 2018 and 2017
+Notes to the Condensed Interim Consolidated Financial Statements September 30, 2018 and 2017